IT'S LYNNY KANSAS

 OR THE DOROTHY INSPIRED NICKNAME

-Last week (Wed) I celebrated my birthday which means I am now counting down to the big "five zero".
+Last week, I celebrated my birthday, which means I am now counting down to the big "five zero".
 Not in the least bit bothered by this fact by the way, it is just a number after all and a good excuse for a party next year lol!!!
-Graham and I celebrated quietly with a nice meal at a new Spanish tapas place we found called Bilbao.
+Hubby and I celebrated quietly with a nice meal at a new Spanish tapas place we found called Bilbao.
 Sometimes you need a change from Nasi Goreng and Chicken Rice!

 Today I had a slight taste of what all the Formula 1 fuss is about.
 Formula 1 fan or not (the latter being me), the sound of an F1 car racing up and down the street is hard to ignore and yes, I admit to feeling a bit of a thrill!